cuba-platform/admin-tools-addon/README.md

 # CUBA Platform Component - Admin Tools

+This application component can be used to extend the capabilities of a [CUBA.Platform](https://www.cuba-platform.com/) application for interactive runtime application diagnose.

 The component comprises the following parts:
 * [Generator of SQL scripts](#sql-scripts-generator);
 * [Auto Import subsystem](#auto-import);